rjbrown57/binman/Readme.md

       args: [] #["-k","-v"]
 ```

 Binman can also run with a "contextual" config file.
 If a directory contains a file ".binMan.yaml" this will be merged with your main config.
-This can be checked into git projects and used to fetch any required dependencies from github.
+Check a config into git projects and easily fetch required dependencies from github.

 ### Config Options